unm-historiography/metahistory/essays/thematic/Marxist-Historiography.md

   width="50%"

-  caption=" \"The Pope of Marxism"\ A photograph of Karl Kautski, during his lifetime he would greatly aid in the spreading of Marxist ideologies across Europe."
+  caption="\"The Pope of Marxism\ " A photograph of Karl Kautski, during his lifetime he would greatly aid in the spreading of Marxist ideologies across Europe."

   image-url="Skroch-Karl-Kautski"